BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 #### To do:

+- [x] Bring back some Unique weapon/Item as mission rewards for the main game
 - [x] Upgrade the customization skin/head rewards to weapon/item rewards for the main game
 - [ ] Upgrade the customization skin/head rewards to weapon/item rewards for the DLCs
 - [ ] Mission given by Hammerlock in the main game will be rewarded with a Jakobs weapon/item